Ta Da!

 Sequencing was backwards

-I built first and validated after.
-The screener confirmed my intuition, but if the data had contradicted it, I'd have shipped an app around the wrong problem.
-Next time: validate before code.
+I built first, validated after.
+The screener confirmed direction.
+If the data hadn't, I'd have shipped around the wrong problem.
+Next time: validate first.

 IA audit came too late

-The IA audit came after code was written.
-It surfaced 18 issues, 10 requiring code changes.
+18 issues surfaced after the build.
+10 required code changes.
 Architecture decisions are cheaper on paper.

 Building fast had upside